-- B. Providing technical and vocational programs designed to prepare the student for immediate employment, with emphasis on serving community needs. - C. Serving continung education needs through varied programs, courses, and activities. - D. Promoting and encouraging educational and cultural activities in the community through the facilities and resources of the college.
+B. Providing technical and vocational programs designed to prepare students for immediate employment with emphasis on serving community needs.

+C. Serving continuing education needs through varied programs, courses, and activities.

+D. Promoting and encouraging educational, economic, and cultural development in the community through the facilities and resources of the college.

-The students at Mississippi Gulf Coast Community College are able to further their education at a comparatively low cost.
-This is due in part to the three conveniently located campuses which enable many to live at home while they are full-time students and others to hold a job in their home communities while earning college credits as part-time students.
+Students at Mississippi Gulf Coast Community College are able to further their educations at a comparatively low cost.
+Three campuses and four centers conveniently located enable many students to live at home while attending college full-time and other students to hold jobs in their home communities while earning college credits as part-time students.

-Mississippi Gulf Coast Community College is part of a statewide system of community junior colleges.
+Mississippi Gulf Coast Community College is part of a statewide system of community/junior colleges.